Foyer+artwork+Steph+Cartledge+2023+crop+square.jpg

 With distinct studio spaces, the Incubator is home to five different organisations – each licensing the spaces and providing access to the public.
 The organisations include:

 QCTV: the creators of LaNCE TV, Ballarat’s signature LGBTIQA+ weekly variety and talk show will be filming and producing from the Arts Incubator film studios.
 LaNCE TV is known as the show behind the career of Gabriella Labucci who is currently starring on Ru Paul’s Drag Race Downunder.
-The film studios will be available to book by community members and the private sector.
+The film studios is available to book by community members and the private sector.

 The Rat Lab: developing new theatre and performance works, The Rat Lab is a project initiated by Emma Mary Hall.
 Currently offering workshops and networking, as well as a dedicated writing room.
 The space is bookable for workshop and rehearsal.